Wakana, for Cello, Double Bass and String Orchestra, 14′

 2 Bb Bass Clarinets

-The clarinets sextet was composed in 1985 during my studies at UNICAMP for a group of Clarinetists from the university: four BB clarinets and two bass clarinets in BB.
-The composition was unfinished, so it wasn’t touched.
-In 2017 I decided to complete this project by preserving the language in which it was written.
-The work follows a traditional pattern of writing, using many alternations of phrases between sub groups of clarinets.
+The clarinet sextet was composed in 1987 during my composition studies at UNICAMP for a group of clarinetists from the university: four BB clarinets and two bass clarinets in BB.
+The composition was left unfinished and it wasn’t premiered.
+In 2017 I decided to revise and finish the work.
+Though the revision was made many years after the 1987 version, it carefully preserved the language in which it was written it was originally composed.

 Três Estudos, for guitar, 10′